Whole-Building & REIT

 One answer: re-stack whole buildings into a short-term rental portfolio across the three tracks of Japan's Housing Accommodation Business Act, Tokku-Minpaku, and Ryokan-gyo.
 Done correctly, this lifts NOI 15–30% versus residential rental while staying asset-light.

-This guide shares the benchmarks, contract schemes, and KPI design StayJP runs in production in Tokyo and Osaka — across 5 languages.
+This guide shares the benchmarks, contract schemes, and KPI design StayJP runs in production in Tokyo and Osaka — across multilingual.

 Whole-Building Operations vs. Per-Unit Operations